opendatasoft/ods-documentation/source/managing_domain/03_analyzing_domain_usage/analyzing_data_usage.rst

 - Totals: figures about the datasets published in the portal and their usage through that portal
 - Popularity: statistics and charts to compute and analyze the popularity of the datasets published in the portal
-- Top 5: lists of most downloaded, used and reused published datasets
+- Top 5: lists of most downloaded, used, and reused published datasets
 - Theme Distribution: tree chart to analyze most and least used themes

 .. admonition:: Important